Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 If this succeeds, a normal session is created for the original connecting user.
 Said differently: if you know the password of **admin auth user**, you can authenticate as any other user.
+>
+> ***WARNING:*** This option is a security sensitive and should be used with caution.
+It will be removed in a future Netatalk release.

 admin group = *group* **(G)**